tri47/tri47.github.io/_posts/2020-03-15-food-blogger-ai.md

 > Available for breakfast, lunch and dinner just like Puget Sound’s Puget Sound Cafe.
 The buns at Somerbay South Burger & Chips are also good, especially the coconut and dill flavour.

-I trained an AI model (OpenAI's GPT-2 model) to write food blog entries.
-I hosted the model on AWS Lambda as a serverless microservice (I love AWS!).
-The above are samples written by the model after training.

 ![R2D2](/assets/images/r2d2.png)

 ## Intro
-I mentioned in one of my last posts I was looking at improving customer interactions on Istagram for a restaurant, and was experimenting with writing more engaging daily posts.
+I mentioned in one of my last posts that I was looking at improving customer interactions on Istagram for a restaurant in Melbourne, and was experimenting with writing more engaging daily posts.
 Naturally, I couldn't help but wonder if I could automate the writing process :)).

 As a result, this robot was born.
-This is my attempt to train OpenAI's GPT-2 language model to write snippets for a (instagram) food blog.
-OpenAI made waves earlier last year when they released this model, which was deemed [too dangerous](https://techcrunch.com/2019/02/17/openai-text-generator-dangerous/) for the full version to be released.
-It subsequently released the full version in Nov 2019, and saw many new applications.
+This is my attempt to train OpenAI's GPT-2 language model to write snippets for an (Instagram) food blog.
+This model made waves earlier last year when OpenAI released it, which was deemed [too dangerous](https://techcrunch.com/2019/02/17/openai-text-generator-dangerous/) for the full version to be released.
+It subsequently released the full version in Nov 2019, and new applications proliferated.
+They included models that create poems, and D&D dialogues.
-This repository is used to outline the steps I took to tune the model to write food blog snippets and deploy to AWS.

 ## The training data
 I repurposed the code I used to scrape an Instagram profile page to extract sample food blog posts from Instagram as raw data.
-I ended up with about 15,000 lines of text.
+I ended up with about 15,000 lines of text to feed the model.

 ## Training the model
 I wrote more about how to train and deploy the model in the [Github repo](https://github.com/tri47/food-blog-AI-writer).
 It's not super polished as it was more for my reference and experiments.

+## Deploying to production
+To deploy the model to production, I used [Cortex](https://github.com/cortexlabs/cortex), an open source machine learning deployment platform to deploy the trained model to AWS Lambda as an API web service.

 ## Sample output
 ### Without prompts